or Call 03 9557 9113

-Should I take anti-depressants?
 That is between you and your doctor or psychiatrist.
-If you need help overcoming withdrawal from anti-depressants, our psychotherapists can help with that as well.
+If you need help overcoming withdrawal from antidepressants, our psychotherapists may help with that as well.
 If you are thinking about medication for depression, make sure your doctor takes a balanced, objective perspective on the matter, and doesn’t bias a biological perspective over psychological factors.
 You can show your doctor this article titled The Depressing News About Antidepressants.

-A large number of people begin to feel relief from the symptoms of depression as they start treatment for depression.
+As every person is different, it’s hard to say exactly how long treatment will take.
+Some people may begin to feel relief from the symptoms of depression only after a few sessions, while others may benefit from regular, ongoing sessions.
 The act of taking control of your situation (instead of continuing to let it control you) is empowering enough to make some difference on its own.
 Treatment types and timelines will vary based on the individual.

-A number of treatment options are available to you at Bayside Psychotherapy.
+Several treatment options are available to you at Bayside Psychotherapy.
 Rather than using a uniform approach to patients, we tailor our approach to your unique situation.
-Our psychotherapists have training in counselling, psychotherapy, hypnotherapy, NLP and Buddhist psychotherapy, which means we have a wide range of tools available to help you.
-We can use a combination of treatments to help you through depression, in fact.
+Our psychotherapists have training in counselling, psychotherapy, hypnotherapy, NLP and Buddhist psychotherapy, which means we have a wide range of tools available.
+We may use a combination of treatments to, potentially, help you through your depression.

-You can make an appointment for online counselling via Skype.
-Consider getting a jump-start on treatment by downloading a recommended depression hypnosis recording.
-Please call us on (03) 9557 9113 or use our online form to find out if we can help you manage depression.
+You can make an appointment for online counselling via Skype, or you can come into our Highett clinic for face-to-face counselling.
+Please call us on (03) 9557 9113 or use our contact form to find out if we can help you manage depression.

 Reception phone hours